manaakiwhenua/human-footprint-nz/README.md

     - The instructions currently lack information about adding a public key to be able to clone Kart repositories.
 Go to https://id.koordinates.com/ssh-keys/ and click "Add Public Key" to add one.
 If you don't have an SSH key, work through [Github documentation](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) until you do, as the idea is identical, except that you will add your public key to Koordinates rather than to Github.

-1. [git-lfs](https://git-lfs.com/), due to dependence on one static layer that cannot be downloaded programmatically.
+1. The workflow depends on [git-lfs](https://git-lfs.com/), due to dependence on static rivers data that cannot be downloaded programmatically.

+1. The workflow depends on [Docker](https://www.docker.com/) (for access to [GRASS GIS](https://grass.osgeo.org/)).

 _This workflow has only been run on Linux._

 ### Pre-existing river data

 Data for median flow (and wetted width at median flow) for all NZ rivers (REC) were manually downloaded from https://shiny.niwa.co.nz/nzrivermaps/ on 2023-09-07.
-It is not known whether it is possible to download these data programmatically.
+It does not appear possible to download these data programmatically, as the web interface relies on a session token.
 Note that these data only exist for the North, South, and Stewart Islands.

 ![Image of download parameters](<static/Screenshot from 2023-09-07 14-47-23.png>)